 —Rhyd Wildermuth, “The Hill in the Distance”

+Things can get a bit squirrelly.
+In front of where I sit in a deck chair, a huge gray squirrel bounds to the birdbath for a drink—in close enough proximity that I determine he’s a he and not a she as I had thought.
+Occasionally pausing to peer at me, unsure of what to make of my stilled presence, he dines upon sunflower seeds I’ve scattered on the railing for chickadees, who have flitted off somewhere.
 I’ve discovered recently that the squirrel is the one making the quick BRRR sound I hear sometimes, especially at night: he thuds the railing with his hand.
-Is it an expression of unease—a warning—as his nerves are on alert with my proximity?
+Is it an expression of unease—a warning—as his nerves are on alert?
 Is it to establish territory?
+To attract a mate?

-What if the witch is not evil and is in fact in cahoots with the dwarves to draw Snow White’s true love to her?
-What if that union benefits everyone, crumbling hierarchy into alignment with the wilds?
+What if the witch is not evil and is in fact in cahoots with the dwarves to draw Snow White’s prince to her?
+What if that union benefits everyone, crumbling the artificial hierarchy of aristocracy into alignment with the wilds?

 Eventually a woman and a beautiful little girl arrive.
-They’re quiet, but nonetheless the gulls, almost without my noticing, move out onto the water, safest among their kind.
+They’re quiet, but nonetheless the gulls, almost without my noticing, move out to the greater safety of the water.

-I dip my toes in the water before moving onto the next course.
+In the space left by the gulls, I dip my toes in the water and then move along to my next course.

 The main thing is not to hurry.
 Nothing good gets away.

-Later, my dad recklessly cuts up a watermelon.
-The blade skitters and slips, threatening fingers and the hair-trigger of his temper.
+Just before dinner, my dad cuts up a watermelon.
+Perhaps because the watermelon received no warning, the long blade skitters and slips, threatening my dad’s already scarred fingers and the hair-trigger of his temper.

 As I flee with anxiety, my aunt says, “You’re not supposed to run away from stressors.”

-“It’s one thing if there’s something I can do about it,” I reply, “but there’s no reason to stand around helplessly and be stressed.”
+“It’s one thing if there’s something I can do about it, but there’s no reason to stand around helplessly and be stressed.”

 She shows me a glorious spangle of egg sacs.